Greg Unwin

 Called: 2008

-Greg Unwin is a highly regarded leading junior operating at the highest levels of the criminal justice system.
-Ranked in Chambers & Partners and Legal 500 in Crime, Fraud and Proceeds of Crime, he is sought after for the most complex and demanding cases, appearing unled against King’s Counsel, managing VHCCs and conducting significant appellate work alongside his core criminal practice.
+Greg Unwin is a highly regarded advocate operating at the highest levels of the criminal justice system.
+Shortlisted for the Legal 500 Crime and Extradition Junior of the Year 2026 and consistently ranked in Chambers & Partners and Legal 500 in Crime, Fraud and Proceeds of Crime, he is regularly instructed in the most complex and demanding cases.
+He appears unled against King’s Counsel, manages Very High Cost Cases and conducts significant appellate work alongside his core criminal practice.

-His heavyweight crime practice spans homicide, modern slavery and organised crime and includes several acquittals in heavyweight gang-related murders achieved through forensic command of digital, cell-site and CCTV evidence in complex multi-defendant trials.
-He is equally sought after where cases turn on complex medical and scientific evidence, including contested neuropathological causation and intricate psychiatric evidence in manslaughter, child murder and infanticide cases.
-He has conducted sensitive cross-examination of vulnerable witnesses by international live-link in high-profile modern slavery proceedings attracting significant media coverage.
+His heavyweight crime practice spans homicide, modern slavery and organised crime, and includes several acquittals in gang-related murders achieved through forensic command of digital, cell-site and CCTV evidence in complex multi-defendant trials.
+He is equally sought after where cases turn on complex medical and scientific evidence, including contested medical causation and intricate psychiatric evidence in manslaughter, child murder and infanticide cases.
+In high-profile modern slavery proceedings attracting significant media coverage, he has conducted sensitive cross-examination of vulnerable witnesses by international live-link.

-Greg is uniquely equipped for data-heavy fraud and asset forfeiture, drawing upon a previous six-year international consulting career advising organisations such as Shell, Barclays and the House of Commons.
-He led a landmark application to continue a complex fraud trial before a judge alone following jury tampering, upheld on interlocutory appeal before the LCJ, with subsequent full acquittals.
+Greg brings rare experience to data-heavy fraud and asset forfeiture, drawing upon a previous six-year international consulting career advising organisations such as Shell, Barclays and the House of Commons.
+He led a landmark application to continue a complex fraud trial before a judge alone following jury tampering, upheld on interlocutory appeal before the Lady Chief Justice, resulting in full acquittals.
 His legal argument in the UK’s largest ever DWP fraud prosecution reduced a confiscation benefit figure by £50 million.
-His financial crime practice ranges across cybercrime, pension fraud, trustee fraud and money laundering, including internationally – recently achieving the discharge of a £44 million Restraint Order in the Isle of Man.
+His financial crime practice extends across cybercrime, pension fraud, trustee fraud and money laundering, including internationally – recently securing the discharge of a £44 million Restraint Order in the Isle of Man.

-Appointed to Level 4 of the CPS General Crime, Specialist Fraud and Serious Crime panels and SFO Panel B, Greg is instructed by individuals, companies and government agencies.
-He brings meticulous legal strategy, forensic precision and calm, authoritative command of the courtroom to every case, alongside the empathy and client care that directories and clients consistently commend.
+Appointed to Level 4 of the CPS General Crime, Specialist Fraud and Serious Crime panels and SFO Panel B, Greg is instructed by individuals, companies and government agencies alike.
+He combines meticulous legal strategy, forensic precision and calm, authoritative command of the courtroom with the empathy and client care that clients and directories consistently commend.

 Ranked In